cloudflare/cloudflare-docs/content/fundamentals/get-started/setup/account-setup/manage-account-members.md

 # Manage account access

-Customers in all plans can share account access with other members.
+Customers on all plans can share account access with other members.
 However, the roles available to your account depend on your plan.

 ## Add account members

 To add a member to your account:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account (you must be logged in as a Super Administrator).
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account (you must be logged in as a **Super Administrator**).
 2. Go to **Manage Account** > **Members**.
 3. For **Invite members**, enter one or more email addresses.
 4. Choose the associated roles.